guanshi1688/longview-archive/docs/essays/english/geography-productive-forces-and-civilization.md

 Over time, productive adaptation becomes civilization.

-## The Problem of Classification
+## Classification and Deep Time

-No civilization is pure.

-No society belongs to only one type at every moment.

-Every civilization contains mixtures, contradictions, regions, classes, historical layers, and changing forms.

-A country may contain work-driven regions, endowment-based communities, and rentier structures at the same time.

-A civilization may bear production in one period, capture value in another, and depend on external input in yet another.

-A society may shift under war, technological change, demographic pressure, ecological stress, state collapse, industrialization, colonization, or globalization.

-These facts do not make classification useless.

-They make careful classification necessary.
+Civilizational classification cannot treat every historical formation as having equal weight.

+Human history contains countless tribes, kingdoms, city-states, military empires, trading ports, religious polities, colonial enclaves, frontier regimes, and short-lived political formations.

+Many of them were powerful.

+Some were brilliant.

+Some were violent.

+Some were wealthy.

+Some transformed history for a time.

+But not every historical formation constitutes a durable civilizational type.

+The standard used here is not momentary visibility.

+It is long-term structural reproduction.

+A formation matters for civilizational classification when it can sustain a recognizable chain across deep time: productive forces, social organization, cost-bearing, surplus absorption, institutional form, value circulation, and civilizational reproduction.

+Short-lived formations may matter historically without carrying the same classificatory weight.

+They may represent transition, mutation, military overflow, external shock, commercial concentration, ecological accident, or failed stabilization.

+They are part of history.

+But they are not necessarily stable civilizational forms.

+Biology faces a similar problem.

-Biology cannot classify life if every hybrid, mutation, regional adaptation, and individual exception is treated as a refutation of classification itself.
+If every hybrid, mutation, regional adaptation, or short-lived population variation were treated as a refutation of classification, taxonomy would become impossible.

+Classification does not deny variation.

+It distinguishes stable forms from transient variation.

-Civilizational analysis faces the same problem.
+Civilizational analysis must do the same.

-A useful classification does not explain every exception.

-It identifies the structure without which the exceptions cannot be understood.

-The purpose of classification is not to erase complexity.
+The purpose is not to count every visible historical difference as a separate civilizational type.

-It is to identify the dominant operating logic through which a civilization organizes survival, production, cost-bearing, surplus absorption, and value circulation.
+The purpose is to identify the dominant operating logics that survive long enough, reproduce deeply enough, and structure social life widely enough to become civilizational forms.

+In this sense, the three operating modes discussed below are not an exhaustive inventory of every historical society.

+They are structural prototypes identified at the level of long-duration survival systems.

+## Three Civilizational Operating Modes

+The claim is not that history contains only three societies or three cultures.

-In this framework, three civilizational operating modes can be identified.
+The claim is that, at the level of deep-time survival systems, three recurrent operating modes can be identified with sufficient structural clarity.

-They are not moral rankings.
+These three forms are not moral rankings.

 They are not racial categories.